 What this means is that cooks at high altitudes usually have to cook foods a little longer than the cooks down at sea level would.

-• If you are making something that requires long durations to cook such as beans, then a pressure cooker is an absolute must.
-Unless you use a pressure cooker, it usually takes twice as long to prepare.
+- If you are making something that requires long durations to cook such as beans, then a pressure cooker is an absolute must.
+Without one, it usually takes twice as long to prepare.

 What else do you have to keep in mind when using pressure cookers at high altitudes areas?